Paul B Scott

-Paul Barnaby "PB" Scott (born November 22, 1975) is a prominent Caribbean businessman, investor, and philanthropist.
-He currently serves as Chairman, and CEO, and is the principal shareholder of the Musson Group of Companies, a diversified Group with controlling stakes in public and private companies operating in more than 30 countries throughout the Caribbean, Central American region, and the Pacific.
+Paul Barnaby "PB" Scott (born November 22, 1975) is chairman, CEO, and majority shareholder of the Musson Group of Companies, which has controlling stakes in public and private companies operating in more than 30 countries throughout the Caribbean, Central American region, and the Pacific.

 Career

 Scott joined the Musson Group of Companies in 1994, and progressed to the role of CEO in 2004, succeeding Desmond Blades.
 He was later named Chairman of the board in 2009.
-Scott is credited with leading Musson's expansion from wholesale food distribution and manufacturing business in Jamaica into a geographically diversified business with interests in IT (Productive Business Solutions), Food and pharmaceutical distribution (Seprod, T. Geddes Grant Distributors), and Insurance (General Accident Insurance), among others.

-As Chairman, Scott is responsible for the strategic direction, performance, and overall operations of the Musson Group and all of its subsidiaries and affiliates.
-These include Seprod, Productive Business Solutions (PBS), General Accident, and T. Geddes Grant Distributors.